 - Examine in detail how play is related to learning, giving you important insights that will help you progress.

-- Look at current research into early years practice in order to discover the latest findings on best practice.
+- Look at current research into early years education to discover the latest findings on best practice.

 - Learn important rules about keeping children safe at all times.